 Key Reminders for Clinicians for Stuttering Therapy

 - Not all PWS will want speech therapy or want to “fix” their stuttering!
-It’s important to periodically check in on clients’ goals and keep those at top of mind.
+It’s important to periodically check in on clients’ goals and keep those at the top of mind.

 - A PWS sounding relatively “fluent” in speech therapy sessions does not necessarily mean they’re ready to end speech therapy sessions.
 They may still have difficulty with avoidance, fear, speaking effort, and other emotions/attitudes related to their speech.